 Whatever the title, they’re the nerve center that keeps your team executing daily.
 They make sure your team has all the tools they need to fulfill short-term and long-term goals.
 This includes software, product inventory, and, yes, new team members.

 One of their most critical roles is in enforcing accountability.
 Due to their vigilance, customers receive quality service, and employees remain productive.
 Everyone goes home happy, except them: this is an exhausting role, for sure.

 A lot of small businesses outsource IT support.
 But who do your IT support representatives speak to?
 That’s where the gadget-loving IT Geek comes into play.
 The IT Geek is the main point of contact with software providers and web developers.

 The IT Geek always has their eye out for new technological tools that could smooth out operations.
-As data becomes more critical, your IT Geek ensures you are tracking data correctly and receiving as much information about website visitors as possible.
+As data becomes more critical, your IT Geek ensures you track data correctly and receive as much information about website visitors as possible.

 If the Dropbox Reddit is buzzing with news of a potential security risk to your computer system, they’re on top of it.
 If you don’t know what a Dropbox Reddit is, don’t worry.
 Your IT Geek does.

 “Community Manager” is often used to describe the person in charge of social media or customer engagement.
 But that’s not all the Community Manager does.